aldreth/tarrant.org.uk/_posts/2005-08-26-quietish-day.md

 tags: []
 comments: []
 ---

-<p>Nothing particular during the day - a bit of tidying up, putting away the washing...
-Toby went off to Monk's Cross with Tom and Josh, but didn't buy anything.</p>
+Nothing particular during the day - a bit of tidying up, putting away the washing...
+Toby went off to Monk\'s Cross with Tom and Josh, but didn\'t buy anything.

-<p>John and Rose went over to Tom and Anna's for a short time in the afternoon and I pushed Cindy into town and we had coffee in The Pantry - opposite Clifford's Tower.</p>
+John and Rose went over to Tom and Anna\'s for a short time in the afternoon and I pushed Cindy into town and we had coffee in The Pantry - opposite Clifford\'s Tower.

-<p>In the evening we went and had supper at Lance and Mary's.
-Their Danish friends Ole and Lillian are visiting.</p>
+In the evening we went and had supper at Lance and Mary\'s.
+Their Danish friends Ole and Lillian are visiting.